fenago/Grokking-Deep-Learning/Lab_14.md

 the Red Sox actually won.
 After it knew whether they won, the learning algorithm would update the knobs to make a more accurate prediction the next time it sees the same or similar input data.
-Perhaps it would “turn up” the “win/loss record” knob if the team’s win/loss record was a good predictor.
-Inversely, it might “turn down” the “average number of toes” knob if that datapoint wasn’t a good predictor.
+Perhaps it would "turn up" the "win/loss record" knob if the team’s win/loss record was a good predictor.
+Inversely, it might "turn down" the "average number of toes" knob if that datapoint wasn’t a good predictor.
 This is how parametric models learn!
 Note that the entirety of what the model has learned can be captured in the positions of the knobs at any given time.
 You can also think of this type of learning model as a search algorithm.
-You’re “searching” for the appropriate knob configuration by trying configurations, adjusting them, and retrying.
+You’re "searching" for the appropriate knob configuration by trying configurations, adjusting them, and retrying.
 Note further that the notion of trial and error isn’t the formal definition, but it’s a common (with exceptions) property to parametric models.
 When there is an arbitrary (but